bwc126/personal-site/README.md

 - Add a modal for more about me near the top blurb, perhaps with links to resumes

+- Links to running projects or interactive overviews.
+(Use a gh-pages branch on each repo with a project to be linked-to)

 - Add contact me buttons.

 - Force project widths to have padding or margin on mobile.